Is GLP-1 Right for You? Key Questions to Ask Your Doctor

 6. "What happens if I stop taking the medication?".
 Research suggests that weight regain is possible after discontinuation.
 Discuss long-term planning with your provider.

 7. "Is compounded semaglutide an option for me?".
-If cost is a barrier, ask about FDA-regulated compounded formulations that may be significantly more affordable.
+If cost is a barrier, ask about compounded formulations, which are prepared by state-licensed pharmacies and are not FDA-approved as final products, and may be lower-cost.

 Who Should NOT Start GLP-1 Without Medical Supervision?